 For home gardeners, spacing is critical to make the most of the garden.
 Since we are using the cut-and-come-again method, we can space the plants as close as six inches apart.
 That will make four plants per square foot.

 The root ball should be at the soil level to prevent the stem from rotting.

 Although lettuce is a heavy feeder, there is no need to supplement it with fertilizer.
-However, it is essential to amend the soil with good compost before planting to provide enough food to the plants.
+However, it is essential to amend the soil with good compost before planting to provide enough food for the plants.

 Too much nitrogen makes plants more susceptible to aphids, which is not good.